The Oxytocin Function Explained: What Does It Do?

 Oxytocin And Intimacy

 The study mentioned above also demonstrates the relationship between intimacy and oxytocin.
-Sexual intimacy is one of the triggers for the body to release oxytocin, and people tend to have higher levels of oxytocin in their body when they are in a relationship versus when they are single.
+Sexual intimacy is one of the triggers for the body to release oxytocin, and people tend to have higher levels of oxytocin in their bodies when they are in a relationship versus when they are single.

 This is especially true during the early stages of a romantic relationship.
 The rush of oxytocin that people experience at the beginning of a relationship may form linkages between the oxytocin response and simple actions like a partner speaking or facial cues.
 Then, as time goes on and the relationship becomes less intimate, simple things like looking into the partner's eyes may spark a rush of oxytocin thanks to the linkages formed early in the relationship.

-According to one psychiatrist, this suggests that oxytocin can help prevent emotional distance that may arise over the course of a long-term romantic relationship.
+Such evidence suggests that oxytocin can help prevent emotional distance that may arise over the course of a long-term romantic relationship.
 Even if someone does not feel a rush of closeness upon looking into their partner's eyes, supplementing with a nasal oxytocin spray could potentially help strengthen the relationship and bring back some feelings of intimacy.

 There is a strong association between oxytocin and intimacy outside of monogamous relationships, too.
 This is the reason oxytocin has gained the moniker of the "love hormone."
 When you engage in sex, oxytocin, along with dopamine, are released in the brain.
 This can make you feel closer to your partner.
 In animal studies, oxytocin has also shown to increase sexual arousal.
 This is an example of the positive feedback mechanism of oxytocin production.
 Oxytocin can cause sexual arousal, and then sexual intercourse produces more oxytocin, restarting the positive feedback loop.